Denhonator/NatorAI/readme.txt

 APIOauth youroauth
 ClientID yourclientid

-You can then enable features by adding enableFollowCheck 1 enableSubCheck 1

-By default this will update your "approved users.txt" with current subs
+You can enable follow and sub replies by adding SubReply, ResubReply and FollowReply For these you can also set the feed for the message generation that will follow with SubFeed, ResubFeed and FollowFeed

 You can also set:
 FollowCheckCooldown timeinseconds
-SubCheckCooldown timeinseconds

 If you add:
 FollowReply Thank you for the follow {},
 The AI will send that message to new followers, {} being replaced with their name After that the AI will generate a message, for which you can give words as feed with:
 FollowFeed why
-The same apply to subs with SubReply and SubFeed
+The same applies to Subs and Resubs, but in ResubReply you can also add [], which will be replaced with the amount of sub months